nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * **International Standard Book Number (ISBN)**: The ISBN is a numeric commercial book identifier which is intended to be unique for each book.
 Books with the same name will share the same ISBN.
 A 13-digit ISBN can be separated into its parts (prefix element, registration group, registrant, publication and check digit), and when this is done it is customary to separate the parts with hyphens or spaces.

+* **JavaScript Object Notation (JSON) file**: This is a file format that uses human-readable text to store data.

 * **Result Display**: The _Result Display_ is the component of the GUI where you will be notified whether your command was successfully executed by SmartLib.

 * **Special characters**: Special characters refer to any characters that are not alphanumeric.

+* **Web browser**: A web browser is a piece of application software for accessing the World Wide Web.
+  Some examples include Google Chrome, Mozilla Firefox, and Safari.

 ![annotated Ui](images/Ui-annotated.png)